Baby Face (song): In popular culture

+In 1937, Darla Hood performed the song in the Our Gang comedy Reunion in Rhythm.

 In 1976, the Brady family performed the song for the opening number for the pilot episode of The Brady Bunch Variety Hour.

 Then 85 year old Mae West performed a rendition in the 1978 film Sextette.

 A parody, retitled "Baby Pants", was used in a Luvs diapers TV commercial in the 1980s.